animaomnium/animaomnium.github.io/content/keep-stuff-linkable.md

 So in this deluge, link *more*, not less.
 Don't link to stuff you don't trust.
 Black-boxes that spit out links, like Linkoln, will only become more common in the future.
 With that in mind, when using a tool like Linkoln—script, chatbot, or otherwise—make sure you *thoroughly* vet what you're linking to.
 Remember that you are not *just* linking, but building a *Web of Trust*.
 Links need to be a *signal* that cuts through the noise, not vice-versa.

 Links aren't dead.
-And, despite the best efforts of the incoming *Content Deluge*, neither is the old web.
+And, despite the best efforts of the [incoming *Content Deluge*][18], neither is the old web.
 Keep the dream of an open web alive:

 Keep on linking!